jorge-olive/leader-based-replication/README.md

 # Entity Framework Core and Leader-Followers Data Replication
 ## Introduction
-In order to horizontally scale a RDBMS-based data tier application, a common solution is to asymetrically split the load between different nodes, in such a way that queries are routed to real-time replicated databases and the writes to the "leader" one.
+In order to horizontally scale a RDBMS-based data tier application with a high query/write ratio a common solution is to asymetrically split the load between different nodes, in such a way that queries are routed to real-time replicated databases and the writes to the "leader" one.
 This leaves it with mainly two responsibilities:

 - Process all the writes.
 - Ship the WAL (write ahead log ) to the connected replicas.